-Face shields 101: Are they better than face masks, and where to get them in Malaysia?
+Do face shields offer better protection and where can I get them in Malaysia?

 What are face shields?